cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 ``stages`` option set to ``1``, but instead supply the ``heterodyneddata`` option in the ``[heterodyne]`` section rather than frame information.
-This can be a path to a directory containing previously heterodyned data (:class:`~cwinpy.data.HeterodynedData` objects saved in HDF5 format), an inidividual file path (if analysing a single pulsar), or a dictionary keyed to the pulsar name and pointing to the heterodyned data path for that source.
+This can be a path to a directory containing previously heterodyned data (:class:`~cwinpy.data.HeterodynedData` objects saved in HDF5 format), an individual file path (if analysing a single pulsar), or a dictionary keyed to the pulsar name and pointing to the heterodyned data path for that source.

 Quick setup